Xomega-Net/Xomega.Docs/docs/tutorial/3-details/8-lookup-selection.md

 # 3.8 Lookup selection form

-When creating sales orders, one of the main things the user needs to do is to select a customer for the order.
+When creating sales orders, one of the main things the user needs to do is select a customer for the order.
 Unlike other enumerated fields, such as a `sales person`, which you can select from a relatively small list that can be cached on the client, there could be potentially thousands of customers to select from, which doesn't lend itself to selecting them from a drop-down list or caching them on the client.

 What we really need is a way to look up the customer by some attributes like names, or a specific account number, and then select it for the current sales order.
-In this step we will show you how Xomega makes it extremely easy when leveraging all the techniques that you've learned so far.
+In this step, we will show you how Xomega makes it extremely easy when leveraging all the techniques that you've learned so far.

 ## Adding Lookup View generator

-First thing we need to do is to create a *Customer Search* view similar to how we've created a search view for sales orders.
+The first thing we need to do is to create a *Customer Search* view similar to how we've created a search view for sales orders.
 However, in this particular case, we're interested in only a Search view for customers, without any Details views.

-So, to enhance the customer object in the model with just a `read list` operation and a search view without the CRUD operations or views, we will configure a new *Lookup View* generator by cloning existing *Full CRUD with Views* generator.
+So, to enhance the customer object in the model with just a `read list` operation and a search view without the CRUD operations or views, we will configure a new *Lookup View* generator by cloning the existing *Full CRUD with Views* generator.
 You can do it by selecting it, pressing Ctrl+C to clone, and then pressing F2 to rename it in the tree, as illustrated below.

 ![Copy CRUD generator](img8/gen-crud-copy.png)

-We will give it a name `Lookup View`, and then open its properties, and set the `Generate CRUD` and `Generate Subobject CRUD` flags to `False` under the *Operations CRUD* group as follows.
+We will give it the name `Lookup View`, and then open its properties, and set the `Generate CRUD` and `Generate Subobject CRUD` flags to `False` under the *Operations CRUD* group as follows.

 ![Lookup view generator](img8/gen-lookup-view.png)